About CFY-Los Angeles

 Please view the above video or visit https://vimeo.com/68322838

 Volunteer in Los Angeles

 You can help students and families in low-income communities harness the power of digital learning by volunteering with CFY-Los Angeles.
 Our volunteers attend training with a friendly volunteer coordinator prior to assisting us with the rewarding work of engaging families during our Family Learning Workshops.
 You also receive a bright orange CFY t-shirt to wear at the workshop and to keep!

 CFY’s volunteer program recruits corporate volunteer groups as well as individual volunteers.
 We make it easy to give back to your community, learn new skills, and get to know other engaged citizens in our city.
 Consider making CFY a part of your organization’s volunteer plans.

-CFY- Los Angeles is currently recruiting volunteers for September – December of 2013.
-For more information on how you or your organization can volunteer with CFY, and to fill out our online volunteer form, please check out CFY’s Volunteer page here: http://cfy.org/get-involved/volunteer/ You can also reach us at email@example.com.
+CFY- Los Angeles is currently recruiting volunteers for September – November of 2014.
+For more information on how you or your organization can volunteer with CFY-Los Angeles please click here.
+To fill out our online volunteer form, please check out CFY’s Volunteer page here: http://cfy.org/get-involved/volunteer/ You can also reach us at firstname.lastname@example.org.
 Volunteers must be 16 years of age or older.

 Apply to be a CFY Partner School

 Our partner schools for the 2013-14 school year have already been selected.
 We will begin our partner school selection process for the 2014-2015 school year in early 2014.
 Please return to this page at that time for more information.
 You may also reach out to us at email@example.com.

 - Bank of America Foundation

 - Belkin International, Inc.